openebs-archive/openebs-docs/docs/architecture.md

 This component runs as a POD and makes provisioning decisions.

-The way it is used is that the developer constructs a claim with the required volume parameters, chooses the appropriate storage class and invokes kubelet on the yaml specification.
-The OpenEBS PV dynamic provisioner interacts with the maya-apiserver to create deployment specifications for the volume controller pod and volume replica pod(s) on appropriate nodes.
+The way it is used is that the developer constructs a claim with the required volume parameters, chooses the appropriate storage class and invokes kubelet on the YAML specification.
+The OpenEBS PV dynamic provisioner interacts with the `maya-apiserver` to create deployment specifications for the volume controller pod and volume replica pod(s) on appropriate nodes.
 Scheduling of the volume pods (controller/replica) can be controlled using annotations in PVC specification, details of which are discussed in a separate section.

 Currently, the OpenEBS provisioner supports only one type of binding i.e. iSCSI.